aleclouck/100Hits/README.md

 # 100Hits
 This is my collage final project me and my class mate made.
+To play go to the ThirdPersonContolOrbitCam scene in the scene folder

 WASD to move
 Space to jump